 The first thing you should know is that most of these scammers will be able to alter their caller ID information so they appear to be calling from the IRS.
 Keep in mind that the IRS will NOT contact you by phone, email, text message, or social media.
 Unless you specifically asked them to contact you by phone or email in response to a question, you will only hear from them via U.S. mail.

 Some scammers will call and claim that they need certain personal information from you so they can get your refund to you.
 Others will claim you have a massive unpaid tax bill and threaten to seize your bank accounts or have you arrested if you don’t pay part of it immediately.
 Both of these are scams, fishing for money or personal information that can be used for identity theft.

 If you’re contacted by an IRS scammer, call 1-800-366-4484 to report them.
 Or visit irs.gov and type “scams” into the search box.

 My bank needs to see my tax return from a previous year.
 Can you send it over?

 Absolutely!
 But we do need you to ask in writing or (preferably) via email before we can release it.

-What is the difference between a sole proprietorship, and LLC and an S corporation?
+What is the difference between a sole proprietorship, LLC, and an S corporation?

-Not to dodge the question, but if you’re considering launching your own business, we should talk.
-These forms (and some that haven’t been mentioned) each make sense for some kinds of businesses and not for others.
+If you’re considering launching your own business, you should schedule a meeting with us.
+These forms and others that haven’t been mentioned each make sense for some kinds of businesses but not for others.
 We can help you choose the form that works best for you, as well as helping set up the accounting systems that will keep you on track.

 I‘m not sure if I should pay the people working for me as employees or independent contractors.
 What’s the best way to decide?

 Have other questions?
-If you’re a client, we respond to all inquiries within 24 hours, no exceptions.
+Send us a message or call us, and we’ll respond to all inquiries within 24 hours, no exceptions.